malaria-atlas-project/malariaAtlas/README.md

 ========

-This package allows you to download parasite rate data (*Plasmodium falciparum* and *P. vivax*), suvery occurrence data of the 41 dominant malaria vector species, and modelled raster outputs from the [Malaria Atlas Project](https://map.ox.ac.uk/).
+This package allows you to download parasite rate data (*Plasmodium falciparum* and *P. vivax*), suvey occurrence data of the 41 dominant malaria vector species, and modelled raster outputs from the [Malaria Atlas Project](https://map.ox.ac.uk/).